NVlabs/diff-dope/readme.md

 pip install -e .
 ```

-## Running simple scene
+## Run simple scene
-From the root folder of the this repo call.
+From the root folder of the this repository, call:
 ```bash
 python examples/simple_scene.py
 ```
-You should see an object pose express as a matrix displayed.
+The first run will compile several CUDA kernels, which will take a brief amount of time.
+Subsequent runs will be faster.
+After the script finishes, you should see the resulting object pose displayed as a matrix, as well as a filename for a video animation of the optimization process.

 ## Features and TODO